Biloma

-The most common cause to Biloma is trauma to the liver.
+The most common cause of biloma is trauma to the liver.
 There are other causes such as abdominal surgery, endoscopic surgery and percutaneous catheter drainage.
 Injury and abdominal trauma can cause damage to the biliary tree.
 The biliary tree is a system of vessels that direct secreations from the liver, gallbladder, and pancreas through a series of ducts into the duodenum.
-This can result in a bile leak which is a common cause of the formation of Biloma.
-It is possible for Biloma to be associated with mortality, though it is not common.
+This can result in a bile leak which is a common cause of the formation of biloma.
+It is possible for biloma to be associated with mortality, though it is not common.
 Bile leaks occur in about one percent of causes.

 Signs and symptoms

 Symptoms include diffused or localized abdominal pain without a fever.
 A blood test will show leukocytosis and nonspecific liver test abnormalities.
 Symptoms of Biloma can range from severe to having no symptoms at all.
 If a patient presents with no symptoms, this event makes them nonspecific.
 Other symptoms can range from abdominal pain, distention, jaundice, and fever.
 Fevers are usually due to leukocytosis being present.
 Physical examination revealed epigastric fullness and right upper quadrant discomfort.
 This is usually the result of a disruption of the bile tree.
 In a case of infected biloma, the symptoms would include nausea, vomiting, and fever.

 Patients may present with acute symptoms, no symptoms or a wide range of symptoms.
 This makes diagnosing biloma challenging.
 Early signs of biloma after traumatic injury include persistent abdominal distention, bloating, and/or anorexia.
 Patients who have undergone hepatobiliary surgery or laparoscopic cholecystectomy are more at risk for developing biloma.
 Consequently, these patients should be observed more frequently so it does not turn into an infection.